Amin-MAG/My-Notes/Linux/LPIC-1.md

 Remove additional open ports.
 Create firewall for your machine.
 Remove the services that are not useful.

+# 110.3

+## Securing data with encryption

+It contains an explanation of asymmetric and symmetric encryption.
+It also contains different types of `ssh` command; listening or reverse forwarding.

 # Resources

 - [Linux1st](https://linux1st.com/)